Analysis | Why So Much Is at Stake in Nigeria’s Elections: QuickTake

 Almost every Nigerian vote since independence in 1960 has been dogged by varying degrees of conflict and allegations of rigging.
 That’s one reason why the 2015 election that saw Muhammadu Buhari, now 76, become the first candidate in the nation’s history to topple a sitting president through the ballot box was such a watershed moment.
 But the former military ruler has presided over four years of lackluster growth and fallen short on a pledge to quell rampant corruption.
 His critics nicknamed him “Baba Go-Slow” --- a reference to his age and sluggish response to crises.
-Now he is running for a second term in a Feb.
-16 vote that pits him against dozens of rivals.
-The most prominent is Atiku Abubakar, 72, a wealthy businessman, former vice president and alleged kleptocrat of international repute, who failed on several previous occasions to secure the presidency.
+His bid for a second term has now been set back by one week, to Feb.
+23, when he will face dozens of rivals, the most prominent being Atiku Abubakar, 72, a wealthy businessman, former vice president and alleged kleptocrat of international repute, who failed on several previous occasions to secure the presidency.

 1. What are the key campaign issues?